 Children who were just on the edge of education, are now totally out of it.
 They have found themselves further entangled in the destructive cycles of crime, displaying increased dangerous and risky behaviour, both in relation to themselves and the public.

 At SHiFT, we are unique in our approach.
-We are not limited by the jurisdiction of a place or local authority, which means we are able to reach the child and stay with them, wherever they are and wherever they go.
+We are not limited by geographical boundaries or local authority service thresholds, which means we are able to reach the child and stay with them, wherever they are and wherever they go.

 Crucially, neither are we restricted by age, at SHiFT, there is no cliff edge at 18.
 If the child continues to need us, we will continue to work with them through the transition of childhood to adulthood.
 We will be there, to do whatever it takes in order to help them reach their hopes and goals.

 We will be alongside them whether they are in or out of education or in or out of custody.
 We are not limited by service thresholds.
 We will help them navigate and manage their post pandemic lives.
 We will be there for them until they are able to break the cycle and move from a place of hopelessness to one of aspiration, enabling them to gain the skills and take the steps needed to reach their potential.

 At the heart of the SHiFT approach is the nurturing relationship developed between the practitioner, who we call the SHiFT Guide, and the child, with the time to do whatever it takes to support sustained change.
 The Guide and the child will work systemically together across all aspects of the child’s life, from relationships with family and friends, to their interaction with statutory professionals, education and employment, whilst shifting perceptions so that children and young people are seen as an asset to society with the potential to succeed, rather than one where they are viewed as a ‘problem’.